The University of Toledo is the only state institution in Ohio to offer a bachelor’s degree program in law and social thought.

 The University of Toledo’s bachelor’s degree program in law and social thought (LST) is the only program of its kind at a state university in Ohio.

-UT’s robust interdisciplinary LST major is rooted in the liberal arts.
+UToledo’s robust interdisciplinary LST major is rooted in the liberal arts.
 The program is based on the view that the study of law and justice cannot be done in a vacuum.
 Students need to appreciate the connections between law and morality, politics, language, history and power.
-This humanities and social science context helps UT students better understand modern democracy and law.
+This humanities and social science context helps UToledo students better understand modern democracy and law.

 UToledo’s LST students are curious about the world and want to make a difference.
 Faculty emphasizes critical and creative thinking — skills that support graduates in a lifetime of work, service and study.
 Our students have high acceptance rates to graduate and law school.

 Groundbreaking program.
 The University of Toledo’s LST program is just one of two in Ohio.
 It is a founding member of the Consortium of Undergraduate Law and Justice Programs.

 Innovative curriculum.
 The LST program has led the way at UT and is ahead of most programs statewide with its curricular innovations.
 Our program is designed to enhance student participation in their learning.

 The Inside/Out Prison Exchange seminar.
 This class is a highlight of many LST students’ experience.
 UToledo undergraduates attend class at the Toledo Correctional Institution with incarcerated students.The goal: to open minds and hearts and come to new levels of understanding about social issues.

 Three credits of required field experience.
 The LST department considers learning outside the classroom a critical piece of a university education.
 Students engage in community activism and outreach as well as cross-cultural dialogue.
 They work in community organizations, government offices and law practices.
 Many UToledo LST students get internships through the Washington Center or study abroad in Spain, England, Guatemala and other countries.